mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

 Elements can be grouped together in one row to provide logical connections or save space.
 To define a group you have to set type fieldSet and afterwards define the children which shall be grouped.

-For each children you can define a width to control the pace for each element.
+For every children you can define css parameter for example a width to control the space for each element.

 .. code-block:: yaml